 Now Mordecai was targeted for death.
 Not just him but every Jew in the land of Persia (which covered most of the known world) was targeted for death.
 A time had been set and the clock was ticking.
 The thing is, nobody else knew that Esther was a Jew.
 She was safe.
 Not only that, but she was bound by law to only come to the king when he summoned her and that hadn’t happened in over a month.
 If Esther risked herself by coming before the king she wasn’t just breaking the law, she was risking death by offending the pride of a very prickly king.
 Even if she wasn’t killed on the spot, by revealing her heritage, she would voluntarily be placing that death clock over her own head as well.
 Esther was rich.
 She had prestige.
 She had luxury and comfort.
 Life was good.
 The downside to obedience was huge for her.
 Yet she took the risk and became one of the most famous queens in history.
 Tens of millions of women, including one of my sisters, now carry her honor by sharing her name.

 React: I did go to that interview and did get that job.
 No, it wasn’t the right job for me.
 It wasn’t the right place for me.
-But when I was leaving Missouri for New York, debt free, two years later I was returning a much wiser and humbler man.
+But when I was leaving Missouri for New York, debt-free, two years later I was returning a much wiser and humbler man.
 When I stepped foot back on SUNY Binghamton about six months after that, I knew I was coming full circle.
 I was also returning unencumbered by any debts or doubts.
-It took a few trips and tumbles to get there but I am so grateful for the journey.
+It took a few trips and tumbles to get there but I was truly supposed to be, but I am so grateful for the journey.
 I am grateful for the risk.
 What adventure is God calling you too?
 Are you afraid it isn’t the right jump?
 Does it not look safe?
 Are you afraid you won’t hit your landing?
 Don’t worry.
 I didn’t.
 But God’s grace is far bigger than our failures.
 Take a risk.
 God can work with misguided enthusiasm.
 He can’t work with fear and apathy.